Clorinda Matto de Turner: Career

 In 1871, at the age of 19, Matto married an Englishman, Dr. Turner, a wealthy landowner.
 Shortly after their marriage they moved to Tinta, where they lived for 10 years.
 In Tinta, Matto de Turner became more aware of Peru's two histories: the colonial and the Inca.
 She became very familiar with indigenous culture, and the more she learned, the more she embraced it.
 Much of her writing is inspired by what she learned from her acquaintance with this culture.
 She found work as a journalist, with local and foreign papers.
 In 1878, Matto de Turner founded El Recreo de Casco, a magazine offering literature, science, art and education.
 She became known for literary works that portrayed indigenous people in a positive light, in contrast to the mainstream views of her society.
 Even though she was of white ancestry, she did not agree with the oppressive treatment of Peru's indigenous peoples, and she used her writings to speak out on their behalf.
 Matto de Turner also used her writings to campaign for better education for women.

 In 1881, her husband died, leaving the estate bankrupt.
 Unable to improve her financial situation in Tinta, Matto de Turner moved to Arequipa where she worked as editor in chief at the newspaper La Bolsa Americana.
-While there she published two volumes of "tradiciones cuzqueñas," one in 1884 and another in 1886.
-She also wrote the drama Himacc-Suacc (1884) and translated the four Gospels, the Acts of the Apostles and the Epistle to the Romans into the Quechua language spoken by the indigenous people in the Cuzco Region of Peru.
+While there she published two volumes of "Tradiciones cuzqueñas," one in 1884 and another in 1886.
+She also wrote the drama Himacc-Suacc (1884) and translated the four Gospels, the Acts of the Apostles and the Epistle to the Romans into the Quechua language spoken by the indigenous people in the Cusco Region of Peru.
 Besides her literary works she also got involved in politics, and raised money for the development of the battleship Almirante Grau.

 Matto de Turner eventually moved from Tinta to live in Lima, although with her political and controversial writings she often thought it would be safer to live outside of Peru.
 In Lima she joined many different literary organizations and publications.